Frequently Asked Questions

 (PA) program located?

-The TTUHSC PA Program is located on the Midland College campus in Midland, Texas.
+Recognizing the need for increased access to healthcare in West Texas, the TTUHSC PA Program is at a dedicated facility located on the Midland College campus in Midland, Texas.

 - Will I be able to work while attending this program?